 Get In Touch

-Akamai was the first CDN to support HTTP/2.
 This blog post is part of an ongoing series where we will discuss a wide range of H2-related topics.
 In today's post, we talk about some of the misconceptions regarding HTTP/2 being a silver bullet for improved website performance.